jsnjack/grm/README.md

 ====

 ### What is it?
 `grm` is an experimental package manager for GitHub Releases.
-It is probably only good in installing packages which are distributed as binaries (for example the ones written in Go, Rust).
+It is probably only good for installing packages which are distributed as binaries (for example the ones written in Go, Rust).
 The following popular packages can be installed with `grm`:
  - mozilla/geckodriver
  - gohugoio/hugo
  - go-acme/lego
  - zyedidia/micro
  - ...

-`grm` inspects release assets for a binary file and when the file is found, downloads and installs it in `/usr/local/bin/` directory.
+`grm` inspects release assets for a binary file and when the file is found, downloads and installs it to `/usr/local/bin/` directory.

 ### How to use it?
 ```bash